openshift/ci-docs/content/en/docs/architecture/step-registry.md

   - name: TEST_SUITE
 {{< / highlight >}}

+`TEST_SUITE` is declared as an input parameter to the step and will be available at runtime as an environment variable.
+Different tests can set the parameter to different values to create test variations.

 Omitting a default value makes `TEST_SUITE` a required parameter.
-A test that wishes to use this step must give the parameter a value in its corresponding `env` section.
-Failing to do so will result in a validation error.
+A test that wishes to use this step must give the parameter a value in its corresponding `env` section --- failing to do so will result in a validation error.

 {{< highlight yaml >}}
 tests: